 The Wildcat Experience

-If you have kids this treasure hunt is a must.
+If you have kids and are looking for things to do near Aviemore this treasure hunt is a must.
 131 colourful and individually designed painted wildcats (not real!) are hidden across Kingussie.
 Head to the Wildcat Centre on Main Street and pick up your TrackPack, in it you will find photos, maps and a pen to jot down which ones you find.
 There’s a certificate if you find 25 and a prize if you manage to find 50.
 If you are lucky (and fit) enough to find them all then....well you’ll just have to wait and see.

 Cairngorms Sleddog Centre

 For an exhilarating ride through the mountains head to the Sleddog Centre.
 Get hands on with those gorgeous dogs who are a top class team training for European competitions.
 Take a tour of the yard, learn all about them then take a ride with the dogs to a remote camp.
 Here you get the chance to help feed and water the dogs (and yourself) before heading back.
-You can also take part in a training session with an ;onboard voice over explaining the techniques used.
-How would you fancydoing all that but in the dark?
+You can also take part in a training session with an onboard voice over explaining the techniques used.
+For an extra little something how would you fancy doing all that but in the dark?
 Newly added this would be a once in a lifetime experience for anyone brave enough.

 Highland Wildlife Park